The School of Humanities and Sciences is creating a pool of

 At Ithaca College, a comprehensive residential campus community of

-experience that makes students ready for the personal,
+learning experience that makes students ready for the personal,

 professional, and global challenges of our age.